christopheradams/christopheradams.io/_posts/2016-11-28-new-router-features-in-plug-1-3.md

 While a seemingly small change, this feature will make it both easier and more likely for us to build Controller-like patterns directly on top of Plug Router.
+With it you can factor out the code that handles each route into separate modules, rather than filling up your router with function bodies.

 ### Path Params